emdupre/cosn-nilearn/_sources/index.md

 2. Performing classification analyses and visualizing results

 Although we highlight a small subset of the available functionality here, please see the [Nilearn documentation](https://nilearn.github.io) for an in-depth review of the many different kinds of analyses that can be run using Nilearn.
-For example, Nilearn can also be used to conduct General Linear Model (GLM) analyses.
+For example, in addition to classification analyses, Nilearn can also be used to conduct [Multi-Voxel Pattern (MVP) decoding](https://nilearn.github.io/stable/auto_examples/plot_decoding_tutorial.html#sphx-glr-auto-examples-plot-decoding-tutorial-py) and [General Linear Model (GLM)](https://nilearn.github.io/stable/auto_examples/plot_single_subject_single_run.html#sphx-glr-auto-examples-plot-single-subject-single-run-py) analyses.